ConstraintLayout/constraintlayout.github.io/basics/guidelines.md

 ![Position Guideline](../assets/images/basics/guideline_position.gif)

-It is worth noting that the `Guideline` will snap to certain posistions - at either of the default keylines (offset `8dp` from either edge), and at `50%` of the parent width.
+It is worth noting that the `Guideline` will snap to certain positions - at either of the default keylines (offset `8dp` from either edge), and at `50%` of the parent width.
 You can see that happening in the example.

 #### Using guidelines